Charge your cups

 ‘I’m a little teapot’ musical statues

 Another fun game for little ones.
-Push the furniture back, put your favourite music on, and get up and dance.
+Make some space, put your favourite music on, and get up and dance.
 When the music is paused everyone must freeze in their best ‘I’m a little teapot’ pose.
 Anyone who accidently moves is out and the last person left wins!